 - Skilled Nominated Visa (190 visa) is a permanent visa for eligible, highly-skilled workers to meet skill needs in NSW.

 - Farm Business Skills Professional Development Program has been developed to support farm business in all conditions, but particularly in relation to preparing for and responding to drought.
 Farmers can list of pre-approved courses, which will be updated as additional products become available.
 Farmers can also apply for consideration to attend other professional development activities that they have identified as meeting their particular requirements.

 New business investment and jobs

-The NSW Government’s Investment Concierge can help you establish, innovate and grow your business in Sydney and Regional NSW.
+The NSW Government’s Global NSW Concierge can help you establish, innovate and grow your business in Sydney and Regional NSW.
 Our dedicated team work with experts across all levels of government (local, state and federal) and business networks to provide customised information for businesses.
 This service is free and confidential.